 About Analia Albuja

-Analia Albuja is a Science Fellow and an incoming Assistant Professor (Fall 2023) in the Psychology and Applied Psychology departments.
-She will be directing the Belonging and Social Identities Lab, which will study how multiple identities (e.g., biracial, bicultural identities) are lived and perceived in a society that largely views social categories as distinct and static.
+Analia Albuja is an Assistant Professor in the Psychology and Applied Psychology departments.
+She directs the Belonging and Social Identities Lab, which studies how multiple identities (e.g., biracial, bicultural identities) are lived and perceived in a society that largely views social categories as distinct and static.
 Specifically, the lab studies 1) the identity experiences of people who hold multiple identities, and 2) how people who hold multiple (or otherwise stigmatized) identities are perceived by others.
 Questions of interest include, how do people integrate their multiple identities, and how is the process of integration age- and context-dependent?
 What drives social attitudes toward Multiracial populations?
 How do those attitudes reflect broader societal understandings of race and identity?
 The lab addresses these questions and more using a broad range of methodologies including experimental, physiological, behavioral, longitudinal, and developmental approaches, as well as secondary analysis of large data sets.